githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-Learn-about-the-three-distinct-phases-of-a-GitHub-Actions-Importer-migration-and-their-associated-commands.md

 In the next section, we’ll be diving into the ```dry-run``` command.

+# The testing phase

+The testing phase of a GitHub Actions Importer migration allows you test run what your mirgration will look like.

+By using the ```dry-run``` command you can see what might not be automatically converted and utilize custom transformers to convert items into your new GitHub environment.

+Let's first review the ```dry-run``` command.

 ## What is the dry-run command?

 In this section we will review what the ```dry-run``` command does.